-9.1.
-Develop initiatives, projects and guidelines to consolidate and promote sustainable infrastructures for tourism, including areas such as planning of land and territory uses, construction, accommodation, communication, mobility, energy or water cycle.
+- 9.1.
+Develop initiatives, projects and guidelines to consolidate and promote sustainable infrastructures for tourism, including areas such as construction, accommodation, communication, mobility, energy or water cycle. - 9.2.

-9.2.
 Ensure access to all facilities and attractions generated by tourism for the residents.

-9.3.
-Develop initiatives and projects capable of mobilizing the use of information technologies in order to create responsible tourism activities, as well as smart and sustainable management models in terms of resource usage.

-9.4 Periodically evaluate and readapt urban management tools so that they can cope with the effects of intensive resource use and mobility of tourists in the city.
+- 9.3.
+Develop initiatives and projects capable of mobilizing the use of information technologies in order to create responsible tourism activities, as well as smart and sustainable management models in terms of resource usage. - 9.4 Periodically evaluate and readapt management tools so that they can cope with the effects of intensive resource use and mobility of tourists in the city